Expertise and experience

 Your care journey with Mayo Clinic doesn't stop when you return home

 Mayo Clinic offers remote capability to monitor your case through eConsults with your local providers and telemedicine to your home.
+Mayo Clinic in Rochester, Minnesota, Phoenix and Scottsdale, Arizona, and Jacksonville, Florida, conducted over 34,000 virtual visits in January 2021 alone.
 Carry our expertise with you throughout your journey.